 The guidelines adopted under this division shall also include policies and procedures for the collection, reporting, and tracking of such data.

 (B) Annually compile the data required under division (A) of this section.
-Not later than the thirty-first day of December of each year, the data from the previous school year shall be posted in a prominent location on both the board of regents' and the department of education's web sites.
+Not later than the thirty-first day of December of each year, the data from the previous school year shall be posted in a prominent location on both the chancellor of higher education's and the department of education's web sites.

-(C) Submit a biennial report detailing the status of the college credit plus program to the governor, the president of the senate, the speaker of the house of representatives, and the chairpersons of the education committees of the senate and house of representatives.
+(C) Submit a biennial report detailing the status of the college credit plus program, including an analysis of quality assurance measures related to the program, to the governor, the president of the senate, the speaker of the house of representatives, and the chairpersons of the education committees of the senate and house of representatives.
 The first report shall be submitted not later than December 31, 2017, and each subsequent report shall be submitted not later than the thirty-first day of December every two years thereafter.

 (D) Establish a college credit plus advisory committee to assist in the development of performance metrics and the monitoring of the program's progress.
 At least one member of the advisory committee shall be a school guidance counselor.